homesforliving/OCP-Reform/README.md

 - Run `osm_analyzer.py`
 - Run `create_property_scores()` in `OCP_score_generation.py`
 - Run `mapping.py`, where you can change the maps, proposed zoning, etc.

+In reality, the outputs of the first 4 bullets are already stored here in Github.
+So if you're only interested in tweaking the mapping, just run `mapping.py`